Africa World Airlines: Agreements

 In 2019, AWA signed a Memorandum of Understanding with South African Airways to jointly pursue opportunities in West Africa, including a system-wide codeshare agreement and other commercial partnerships.
 The codeshare went into effect in October 2019.

-The airline also announced an interline partnership with Emirates to provide domestic and regional feed to their flights at Kotoka International Airport in Accra.
+The airline also announced an interline partnership with Emirates to provide domestic and regional feed to their flights at Accra International Airport in Accra.

 AWA also signed a tripartite partnership with Ethiopian Airlines and ASKY to offer seamless travel within the West African region.

 In October 2019, AWA and Brussels Airlines concluded an interline partnership to connect passengers through their joint networks.

 AWA and Air Burkina announced in January 2020 that they had concluded a partnership for passengers to connect from Ouagadougou through Accra to Lagos, Abuja and Abidjan.

 Africa World Airlines and Cabo Verde Airlines also announced a partnership effective from February 2020 to improve connectivity in West Africa between their respective networks.

-In May 2022, AWA and Kenya Airways announced an expansion of their partnership to enhance West African connectivity between the two airlines over AWA's hub at Kotoka International Airport in Accra.
+In May 2022, AWA and Kenya Airways announced an expansion of their partnership to enhance West African connectivity between the two airlines over AWA's hub at Accra International Airport in Accra.